Optimizely GraphQL basics

 GraphQL is a modern API query language that lets you request exactly the data you need.
 Unlike traditional REST APIs, GraphQL uses a strongly typed schema to define the structure of data, making it easier to understand and interact with.

 Traditional REST APIs have fixed endpoints like /users or /users/1/posts, each returning a predefined data structure.
-This can lead to
+This can lead to the following:

 - Over-fetching, where you get too much data.